-A Settlement Agreement is a legally binding agreement between an employer and an employee which governs the termination of the employment relationship on agreed terms and prevents the employee bringing claims against the employer at a later date.
-By entering into a Settlement Agreement the employee gives up certain legal rights usually in return for a severance payment or some other form of consideration
+A Settlement Agreement is a legally binding agreement between an employer and an employee which governs the termination of the employment relationship on agreed terms.
+At its simplest level, a Settlement Agreement will usually stipulate the payment of consideration by the employer to the employee in exchange for the employee agreeing to not bring claims against the employer at a later date.

 The law protects the employee by stipulating that Settlement Agreements must meet certain specific criteria to ensure they are legally enforceable.
-One of these is that the employee must obtain independent legal advice on the terms and effect of the Agreement.
-Usually, the Settlement Agreement will provide that an Employer makes a contribution to the employee’s legal costs in order to obtain the necessary independent advice which makes it binding.
+One criteria is that the employee must obtain independent legal advice on the terms and effect of the agreement.
+Usually, the Settlement Agreement will provide that an Employer makes a contribution to the employee’s legal costs in order to obtain the necessary independent advice, which makes it binding.